muxamilian/wysiwyh/README.md

 ## Goal

-Transform a video to audio in real time.
+Transform an image to audio in real time.
 This means that you can literally hear what you see.

 ## Example